 Who are the major participants in the secondary mortgage market?

-Now, selling mortgage loans allows banks to recoup the cost of lending and to use the proceeds to fund new loans.
+Today, selling mortgage loans allows banks to recoup the cost of lending and to use the proceeds to fund new loans.
 This increases the amount of capital available for lending, making it easier for borrowers to find the money they need.

 Government-sponsored enterprises (GSEs)